logo

 How does the American Equity EstateShield 10 policy work?

-Any annuitant (maximum age at the time of policy issue: 75) can purchase the American Equity EstateShield 10 policy with a minimum initial purchase amount of $5,000, and in return, he will earn market index returns (calculated through a formula that we will discuss shortly), credited as per the chosen crediting period.
-Apart from the regular crediting period, there are various events that may trigger earnings credit: On-free withdrawals, for a long-term care event, terminal illness or injury event, or when a death benefit is payable.
+An annuitant (maximum age at the time of policy issue: 75) can purchase the American Equity EstateShield policy with a minimum initial purchase amount of $5,000, and in return, they will earn market index returns (calculated through a formula that we will discuss shortly), credited as per the chosen crediting period.
+Apart from the regular crediting period, various events may trigger earnings credit, including withdrawals, long-term care events, terminal illness or injury events, or when a death benefit is payable.

-The American Equity EstateShield 10 offers the annuitant the ability to choose from one or more of the six indexes to determine his earnings crediting formula.
-Five of these indexes have two strategies each, and the S&P 500 index has three strategies to choose from.
-The plan also allows the annuitant to choose from a fixed rate, making a total of 14 strategy options.
+The American Equity EstateShield 10 offers the annuitant the ability to choose from one or more of the three indexes to determine their earnings crediting formula.
+The S&P 500 index offers three strategies, while the other two indices each offer two strategies.
+The plan also allows the annuitant to choose from a fixed rate, making a total of 8 strategy options (7 indexed and 1 fixed).
 The minimum allocation for each strategy is $1,000.
 We will discuss each available index briefly:

 The S&P 500 index is one of the most popular and oldest indexes in the world.
 It tracks 500 large-cap publicly traded stocks listed in the United States.
 It is a reliable index and has often succeeded in the test of time.

-It is very important to note that the American Equity EstateShield plan offers a low participation rate for the S&P 500 index, meaning that you will be credited only a small part of the S&P 500 return to your annuity.
-These rates change frequently; I will discuss the rates in detail shortly.
+It is essential to note that the American Equity EstateShield plan employs a participation rate strategy, meaning that you will receive only a portion of the S&P 500 return credited to your annuity.
+These rates are subject to frequent changes; I will discuss them in detail shortly.

 The S&P 500 Dividend Aristocrats measure the performance of companies within the S&P 500 that have followed a policy of consistently increasing dividends every year for at least 25 years.
 Constituents are equal-weighted every quarter, with the qualifying universe reviewed once a year in January.